 In most other cases, it is difficult to get a line of credit if you have a poor credit score.
 However, Kikoff does not run a credit check on you before giving you a line of credit.

 How Does It Work?

 Kikoff reports to Equifax and Experian.
-Your revolving line of credit from Kikoff shows as a credit card account on your Experian and Equifax credit reports.
+Your revolving line of credit from Kikoff shows as a revolving credit account, like a credit card, on your Experian and Equifax credit reports.

 Since timely payments are an integral part of building your credit, Kikoff sends you reminders for monthly payments and offers the option to set up AutoPay so you don’t have to worry about forgetting.
 Credit utilization rates also affect your score.
 Kikoff reports a low utilization each month — as low as 2% if you purchase the least expensive items from its store.